godotengine/godot-docs/classes/class_filedialog.rst

 Description
 -----------

 FileDialog is a preset dialog used to choose files and directories in the filesystem.
 It supports filter masks.
+The FileDialog automatically sets its window title according to the :ref:`mode<class_FileDialog_property_mode>`.
+If you want to use a custom title, disable this by setting :ref:`mode_overrides_title<class_FileDialog_property_mode_overrides_title>` to ``false``.

 Properties
 ----------